Professor Chronicles: Dirk Early

 When you reflect on your time at Southwestern, what comes to mind?

-Over the last 25 years, I have seen great change at Southwestern, but what has been consistent is the amazing students we attract year after year.
+Over the last 26 years, I have seen great change at Southwestern, but what has been consistent is the amazing students we attract year after year.
 Having them in class has been incredibly rewarding, but the opportunities to work one-on-one with them in honors, independent study, and my research have been the highlights of my Southwestern career.
+I have been with students presenting at national meetings and have published work with them as coauthors; these are the professional accomplishments of which I am most proud.

 What advice would you give students going into your field today?